CaptainRich/book-search/Refactoring_Steps.md

 1.7) In \servers, create a new folder \schemas.
 Copy \schemas\index.js from 'deep-thoughts' to 'book-search'.
 Create empty files for 'typeDefs.js' and 'resolvers.js', with basic starting boilerplate.

 1.8) In \client\src, copy 'index.js' and 'serviceWorker.js' from 'deep-thoughts' and replace the existing 'index.js' and add 'serviceWorker.js.
+Note that in 'index.js' we need to include "import 'bootstrap/dist/css/bootstrap.min.css';".
+This also requires running 'npm install react-bootstrap bootstrap' from the \client folder.

 1.9) Copy the files in \server\utils from 'deep-thoughts', replacing 'auth.js' and 'dateFormat.js'.

-1.10) Update app names in manifest.json.
+1.10) Update application names in manifest.json.

 2.0) Update models and schemas.